 BMCS Hall of Fame and Medal

-The Hall of Fame is to recognize prominent chemists for outstanding, sustained, contributions to any area of interest to the BMCS, eg medicinal chemistry, agriscience, biooorganic chemistry, chemical biology.
+The Hall of Fame and Medal is to recognize prominent chemists for outstanding, sustained, contributions to any area of interest to the RSC Biological and Medicinal Chemistry Sector (BMCS), e.g. medicinal chemistry, agriscience, biooorganic chemistry and chemical biology.
 This is an Individual award to recognize prominence and significant, sustained, scientific impact in the field of medicinal chemistry, agriscience or chemical biology, including teaching excellence, outstanding contributions to the BMCS, or any combination thereof.

 Call for Nominations

-The BMCS is pleased to announce the 2020 call for nominations for its Hall of Fame and associated medal which recognises chemists for outstanding, sustained, significant contributions to any area of interest to the BMCS, including medicinal chemistry, agriscience, bio-organic chemistry, and chemical biology.
+The BMCS is pleased to announce the 2024 call for nominations for its Hall of Fame and associated medal which recognises chemists for outstanding, sustained, significant contributions to any area of interest to the BMCS, including medicinal chemistry, agriscience, bio-organic chemistry, and chemical biology.
 Independent nominations may be submitted by e-mail outlining the justification and including the nominee’s CV and publication list.
 Additional independent letters of support to reinforce the nomination are strongly encouraged.
 Nominees should be resident in the UK or continental Europe, or have spent a considerable proportion of their career there.
 There is no requirement to be an RSC or BMCS member.
 There are no age restrictions, and nominees may have an academic or industrial background.
-Nominations should be submitted by the end of September 2020 and the outcome will be communicated to nominators and nominees by mid-December 2020.
+Nominations should be submitted by the end March 2024 and the outcome will be communicated to nominators and nominees by mid-September.
 Inductees will receive a medal and certificate, and will be invited to give a plenary lecture at an appropriate BMCS organized conference.

-Independent nominations should be sent to Conference Secretariat from 1st March to 30th September 2020.
+Independent nominations should be sent to the Conference Secretariat, Hg3 Conferences from 6th September to 31st March 2024.